zer0-os/zNS/docs/contracts/registry/ZNSRegistry.md

 Updates an existing domain record's owner and resolver.
 Note that this function can ONLY be called by the Name owner of the domain.
-This is NOT used by the `ZNSRegistrar` contract and serves as a user facing function for the owners of existing domains to change their data on this contract.
+This is NOT used by the `ZNSRootRegistrar.sol` contract and serves as a user facing function for the owners of existing domains to change their data on this contract.
 A domain `operator` can NOT call this, since he is not allowed to change the owner.
 Emits `DomainOwnerSet` and `DomainResolverSet` events.